WendongZh/continual_visual_control/README.md

 - [Mujuco](https://github.com/deepmind/mujoco)

 ## Benchmark
 We evaluate our approach on tasks collected from two different RL platforms: DMC and Meta-World.
 In our paper, the continual tasks on DMC are Walker-walk, Walker-uphill, Walker-downhill, and Walker-nofoot.
 The continual tasks on Meta-World are Window-open, Button-press, Hammer, and Assembly.

 Particularly, the last three tasks on the DMC benchmarks are mannually designed and you need to copy the files in ./metaworld_walker_xml to the DMC directory in your conda environment.
-These files do not affect the original tasks in DMC benchmarks.
+These files do not affect the original tasks in DMC benchmarks. **However, I STRONGLY suggest checking these files with your original files to make sure that they are belong to the same DMC version.**

 ## Getting Strated